 It is an important rule of the club that,to keep our squash court floors clean may I respectfully ask that you do not wear your court shoes BEFORE you come into the club.
-The car park surface at S & B is very stony and dirt and small stones in your shoes will damage the surface. [b] Also, under no circumstances must black soled shoes be worn on our courts.
-There is no such thing as none marking black soled shoes.
-They make a REAL mess of the court floors.[/b]
+The car park surface at S & B is very stony and dirt and small stones in your shoes will damage the surface. [b] Also, under no circumstances must marking black soled shoes or dirty trainers be worn on our courts.
+Black soled shoes should be clearly marked as non marking.[/b]

 The squash club is one of five sporting sections of Southport & Birkdale Sports Club.
 We also provide facilities for tennis, cricket, hockey and snooker.
 Your annual subscription entitles you to enjoy all our facilities and also includes house membership.